Skip to main content

 You can get UC if you're habitually resident and have right of abode.

-Many other long term residents from the Commonwealth also have the right to live, work and claim benefits in UK.
+Many other long term residents from the Commonwealth also have the right to live, work and claim benefits in the UK.

 Proving your immigration status online